-As of March 12, 2014, we had existing cash and investment securities of approximately \$14.0 million.
+As of March 5, 2014, we had existing cash and investment securities of approximately \$14.0 million.
 We will require additional capital in order to complete the clinical development of and to commercialize our product candidates and our pre-clinical product candidates and to expand our operational plan and management.

-Our operating plan for fiscal year 2014 includes research and development expenses which includes personnel expenses, the synthesis, formulation and manufacturing and toxicology work of MRX-6 for its Phase II clinical trials as well as accounting, legal, personnel and corporate expenses to maintain our listing as a public company.
+Our operating plan for fiscal year 2014 includes accounting, legal, personnel and corporate expenses to maintain our listing as a public company, as well as research and development expenses which includes personnel expenses, the synthesis, formulation and manufacturing work of MRX-6 for its Phase II clinical trials.
 In January through September 17, 2013, we received investments totaling \$1,706,000 and on September 24, 2013, we closed on investments totaling approximately \$12,516,000 that enabled us to continue the development of MRX-6 and prepare for our Phase II trial.
-Furthermore, on February 5, 2014, we closed on a public offering totaling approximately \$9,200,000.
-The additional capital raised enables us to initiate the following additional research and development activities:
+Furthermore, on February 5, 2014, we closed on a public offering totaling approximately \$9,200,000 that enables us to initiate the following additional research and development activities:

-- Conduct the formulation and toxicology testing of MRX-6 (in the approximate amount of \$2,900,000); - Phase II clinical trials of MRX-6 for dermatitis (in the approximate amount of \$1,000,000); - Preclinical testing of OPT-1 and formulation development of (in the approximate amount of \$1,900,000); and - Preclinical testing of CFX-1 and formulation development (in the approximate amount of \$1,500,000).
+- Conduct the formulation and toxicology testing of MRX-6 (in the approximate amount of \$2,000,000); - Phase II clinical trials of MRX-6 for dermatitis (in the approximate amount of \$700,000); - Preclinical testing of OPT-1 and formulation development of (in the approximate amount of \$2,000,000); and - Preclinical testing of CFX-1 (in the approximate amount of \$150,000).